ajinkyadsakhare-jpg/Graph-Attention-Network-for-Gene-essentiality/results/RESULTS.md

 Ranking every connection at once is no better.
 MAP1LC3B2–MAP1LC3B leads, and the rest is the same genes repeating, KIF2A in ten of the top 100, TADA2A in seven, RRP9 in six.

-So the accuracy is there and the weights aren't readable.
+So the accuracy is not much and the weights aren't readable.

----

-## Run 2: functional network
+## Run 2: HumanBase functional network

 HumanBase kidney, where an edge means two genes are predicted to work together whether or not they touch.
 One edge feature instead of two.
 Nothing else changed.